Excel-VBA-Diary/GetThisWorkbookLocalPath/README(en).md

 Dim localPath As String
 localPath = GetLocalPath(ThisWorkbook.Path)
 ```
+I recommend using this GetLocalPath function unless there are special circumstances.

 ### Methods other than GetLocalPath function
 Three different methods are proposed here.
 All methods are for replacing "ThisWorkbook.Path" and do not convert URL paths to local paths in a generic way like the GetLocalPath function.